jaredhendrickson13/pfsense-api/README.md

 webConfigurator into versatile API endpoints.
 This document aims to provide comprehensive details about installation, configuration, authentication, and usage of the pfSense REST API.

+> [!TIP]
-_For detailed API endpoint documentation, please refer to embedded OpenAPI documentation made available in the [webConfigurator after installation](#webconfigurator-settings--documentation)._
+> For detailed API endpoint documentation, please refer to embedded OpenAPI documentation made available in the [webConfigurator
+> after installation](#webconfigurator-settings--documentation).

 ## Requirements